Bipolar disorder in children: Subtypes

-According to the DSM-5, there are three subtypes of bipolar disorder: bipolar I, bipolar II, and bipolar disorder not otherwise specified (BD-NOS).
+According to the DSM-5, there are three subtypes of bipolar disorder, namely bipolar I, bipolar II, and bipolar disorder not otherwise specified (BD-NOS).
 Just as in adults, bipolar I is the most severe form of PBD, can impair sleep and general function, and can lead to hospitalization.
 BD-NOS is the mildest form of PBD.
 The criteria for distinguishing subtypes is the same as that for bipolar disorder in adults.

 Controversy

 The diagnosis of childhood bipolar disorder has been heavily debated.
 It is recognized that the typical symptoms of bipolar disorder are dysfunctional and have negative consequences for minors with the condition.
-The main discussion is centered on whether what is called bipolar disorder in children is the same as adult bipolar disorder and whether the criteria for adult diagnosis is useful and accurate for children.
+The main discussion is centered on whether what is called bipolar disorder in children is the same as adult bipolar disorder and whether the criteria for adult diagnosis are useful and accurate for children.
 There are also questions about how mania differs between children and adults.

 There are significant differences in how commonly PBD is diagnosed across clinics and in different countries.
-In the United States, there were concerns about over diagnosis and misdiagnosis of PBD.
-More understanding and research led to a decrease in PBD diagnosis from the mid-2000s to 2010.
-This is likely due to the various challenges of identifying bipolar disorder in youth.
-PBD has many overlapping symptoms with other childhood conditions.
+In the United States, there were concerns about overdiagnosis and misdiagnosis of PBD.
+Increased understanding and research led to a decrease in PBD diagnoses from the mid-2000s to 2010.

 Management

 A combination of medication and psychosocial intervention is recommended for most children with PBD.
 This combination has been proven to lead to improved prognosis.
-Choosing the best treatment involves considering the child's age, psychosocial environment, presentation and severity of symptoms, and family history.
+Choosing the best treatment involves considering the child's age, psycho-social environment, presentation and severity of symptoms, and family history.